 Chapter 28 – The in-laws come to lunch

-“What’s for lunch,” said Jack as he strode into the hotel lobby.
+“What’s for lunch?” said Jack as he strode into the hotel lobby.

 “Change of plan,” said Donna sitting behind the reception desk.
 “Robin has invited his new young lady with her parents.
 He wants us to meet them.”